TusharKawadkar/DiskImageCacheGem/README.md

 DiskImageCacheGem.Companion.getInstance().preFetchImages(this);
 ```

-Load image from URL and set into image view.
-This is will load image and cache in into memory and disk.
+This is will load the image and cache it into memory and disk.
 If the image already exists in the cache then it will load the bitmap into image view.

 ```bash
 DiskImageCacheGem.getInstance().setImage(context, url, imageView)